ZoyaShaikh-10/real-time-healthcare-analytics-pipeline-with-apache-spark/README.md

 **4. Data Storage:**

 -   After processing, the data is stored in Azure SQL Database for structured querying and reporting.
--   Raw and transformed data is also stored in Azure Data Lake Storage for historical analysis and long-term storage.

 **5. Visualization:**